Employer Engagement Events (E3)

 Sponsored by the Center for Life Beyond ReedEmployers, recruiters, hiring managers, and alumni from local and national companies interested in engaging Reedies

-This event is a combination of pre-arranged small group conversations between students and employers and open networking.
+This event is a combination of pre-arranged small group conversations between students and employers and an open networking follow up opportunity

-- Employers host a pre-determined number of 20-30 minute small group sessions for up to four students at a time
+- Employers host 25 minute small group sessions for up to three students in four sessions

-- Students may choose up to five employers and CLBR will make the matches
+- Students may choose up to three employers and CLBR will make the matches

 To participate, students are required to:

-- Attend one of three prep sessions held in Prexy before the event.
+- Attend one of two prep sessions held in Prexy before the event.
 You will choose your session during the registration process.
-If you are unable to make any of the three sessions, please describe your situation and the Center for Life Beyond Reed will follow up with you to make other arrangements.
+If you are unable to make any of the three sessions, please describe your situation and the Center for Life Beyond Reed will follow up with you to make other arrangements

 Profiles of attending employers and organizations will be detailed on this page closer to the next activity.